dwkim78/upsilon/README.md

-Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality yet.
+Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality.

 ### Logger